 We have 30 to 50 new arrivals each week.
 Our puppies are typically 8-16 weeks old.
 Our currently available puppies, and our guess for the breed, are listed on the puppies for adoption page.

 99% of Lifeline puppies are from city and county shelters that need help to find proper homes for their puppies.
 Each week, we travel to bring puppies into our system, from the Rocky Mountain Region, Kansas, Texas & New Mexico.

 Puppy rescue is very costly for Lifeline and our adoption fees help to pay for our expenses.
-Adoption fees are usually between $125 - $400.
+Adoption fees are usually between $250 - $475.
 Please check our adoptions page.
-Spay/neuter is required and $50 deposit must be relinquished at time of adoption and is included in the adoption fee.
+Our adoption fee for puppies is $375 + $100 spay/neuter deposit for puppies that are not yet fixed.
+It is $475 for dogs that are already fixed.
+An additional convenience fee of 3.5% will be added to all credit card charges.
 We don't take checks; we do however take cash, Visa, and Master Card.
 Cash payments are the fastest!

 Lifeline is a volunteer organization.
 We are only open on Saturday and Sunday, for viewing and adoptions.
 We rescue during the week.
 Hours and directions to our location are available here or on our on events page.
 When arriving before the gate is open, please remain in your car.
 If you bring along your dog to introduce to a puppy, leave it in your car until a volunteer can assist you with a dog run.

 Lifeline Puppy Rescue is a 501(c)3 cahritable organization.
 We function ONLY with the help of volunteers and donors and the services we provide and work we do are only as good as our dedicated volunteers and financial support.
 Email us to find out about volunteering, or check out our donations page to help us save more lives!
 And thanks ;) !